adamsoliev/bearblog/intro-sql/blogpost.md

 HAVING COUNT(*) > 2;
 ```

 `GROUPING SETS` is syntactic sugar for running multiple `GROUP BY`s in parallel.
+By using `GROUPING SETS`, you can combine various aggregations into a single query.
+The main advantage is that you have to read data only once while producing many different aggregation sets at the same time.

 For example, the above two questions can be answered in one query:
 ```sql
 SELECT genre, author, COUNT(*)
 FROM books